ShookTea/VMSM/docs/dev/init_project.md

 probably don't need to do it if you want to involve in expanding VMSM project.
 Building .JAR file is done only once, during release of new version, and there is no need of doing so during development of application, except if your doing something that can potentially work different way when application is launched from .JAR.

+### About SqlFormatter (LGPL licence problems)

+When SQL formatting was introduced, it firstly used whole Hibernate Core module, which uses LGPL licence.
+Formatting requires only one class from that module.
+It was decided that we will remove most of the code from Hibernate and leave only that one specific class.
+Three problems arrived:
+* Modifying software licensed under LGPL requires to publish it under LGPL.
+That's why that one class, after extraction and small changes, was published under LGPL v.2.1 in [its very own repository](https://github.com/ShookTea/SqlFormatter).
+* Software that uses library licensed under LGPL are required to give a possibility of replacing that library with its newer version.
+While using newest version of VMSM automatically implies using newest version of SqlFormatter (as they're actually being developed together), you can still replace that library by opening `VMSM.jar` in any application supporting `.zip` files and replace content of `eu/shooktea/sqlformatter` directory with your own.
+Be aware that there is no guarantee that VMSM will still work after replacing library, but that's not required from LGPL licence - you're doing that on your own responsibility.
+* Software that uses library licensed under LGPL are required to give a possibility of reverse engineering.
+VMSM is licensed under MIT and is published on [its own repository](https://github.com/ShookTea/VMSM), thus effectively satisfying that requirement.